 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-When this detail ended Forrest was sent to Cabanatuan when the detail ended sometime in 1943.
-The POWs were allowed to run the camp’s administration.
-The Japanese only entered if they had an issue they wanted to deal with.
+The detail ended and Forrest was sent to Cabanatuan sometime in 1943.
+The POWs were allowed to run the camp’s administration, and the Japanese only entered if they had an issue they wanted to deal with.
 By the time he arrived in the camp the death rate among the POWs had dropped significantly since Red Cross packages had been given out during Christmas 1942, and the slit trenches that allowed the disease to spread had been replaced with boxed latrines.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.